- A level requirements: ABB

 The module will involve both individual and group work, workshops, group presentations/debates, and engagement with the most current scientific literature and social media and science communication.
 This module is open to all students, but those taking this module must be willing to engage in quantitative analyses of carbon and nutrient cycling and its importance to climate mitigation strategies.

 This module provides students with the opportunity to undertake an independent research project into a topic of their choosing, under the supervision of an allocated member of academic staff.
+Students utilise the research skills developed during Years 1 and 2 of the degree to conduct in-depth research, allowing the development of critical thinking, data collection and analysis skills.
+Students will also develop transferable skills such as time management, independent working and organisational proficiency.
 The work-based dissertation additionally involves students in working collaboratively with an external organisation on a mutually agreed research topic, thereby providing students with valuable work-related experience.

 This module is a fieldwork-based comparative study of Liverpool and Barcelona, based around a 5 day period of field work in Barcelona, alongside research activity in Liverpool throughout the semester.
 Students will be introduced to the ideas of urban comparative research, and will undertake a group fieldwork project on a project that is feasible in both cities.